By Mayo Clinic Staff

 Planning your hospital stay

-Plan to stay in the hospital from one to three days, depending on the type of procedure.
+You may need to stay in the hospital from one to five days, depending on the type of procedure.
 Ask your surgeon and health care team about your probable recovery time.

 Preparing for the surgery